sticknet/sticknet-mobile/README.md

 Sticknet is a cloud storage with an integrated social network.
 Sticknet is fully end-to-end encrypted and its storage is decentralized.
-You can use Sticknet to backup your files, photos and important notes securely in your private Vault, and access them easily from any of your device.
-In addition, Sticknet included social features to maximize your productivity including groups creation, connecting with other users, private messenger, and shared albums.
+You can use Sticknet to backup your files, photos and important notes securely in your private Vault, and access them easily from any of your devices.
+In addition, Sticknet includes social features to maximize your productivity including groups creation, connecting with other users, private messenger, and shared albums.